 - Compuserve GIF (*.gif): Preferred format for animation of rasterized (pixel-based) images; highest possible quality required.

 Direct quotations, tables, or illustrations that have appeared in copyrighted material must be accompanied by written permission for their use from the copyright owner and original author along with complete information as to the source.
-Photographs of identifiable persons must be accompanied by signed releases, showing informed consent.
+Photographs of identifiable persons must be accompanied by author’s attestation that informed consent was given.
 Articles appear in both the printed and online versions of PM&R and wording of the release should specify permission in all forms and media.
 Failure to get electronic permission rights may result in the images not appearing in the online version.